hyperFounder/C-Programming/Week2/Memory/c-program-memory-layout.md

 - The stack grows in the direction opposite to heap, hence growth is downwards.
 - A stack pointer points to the top element of the stack.
 - Stack segment stores the value of local variables and values of parameters passed to a function along with some additional information like the instruction's return address, which is to be executed after a function call.

+#### Call stack (Runtime Structure)

+- The dynamic data structure inside the stack segment (Memory region) that grows and shrinks as functions are called and return.
+- Built out of stack frames for each function call (including main()).

 #### Stack Frames and Function calls
 - For each function call, a stack frame is created.
 After the function call, the stack-frame is released